Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 Hiking the Sespe River Trail

-The hike to Willet Hot Springs begins at the Piedra Blanca trailhead in Ojai, Ca. Mileage estimates for the hike range anywhere from 9 to 11 miles, so for the sake of argument I’ll call it an even 10 miles.
-Despite the mileage, the hike is relatively easy, which means you’ll have plenty of opportunity to take in the remarkable views from the trail.
+The hike to Willet Hot Springs begins at the Piedra Blanca trailhead in Ojai, CA. Mileage estimates for the hike range anywhere from 9 to 11 miles.
+My Runkeeper recorded 10.91 miles for the hike, which included a little time getting lost.
+The hike is relatively easy, so you’ll have plenty of opportunities to take in the remarkable views from the trail.

-Heading towards Sespe Creek in Los Padres National Forest
+Hikers heading towards Sespe Creek in Los Padres National Forest.

 Within a few steps after setting foot on Sespe River Trail, you will make your first creek crossing.
-We made the journey in early November after a long, dry summer when the creek was dry and easy to cross without getting so much as a toe wet.
-If you plan to visit during the spring when the creek is flowing, expect to get wet.
+We made the journey in early November after a dry summer.
+The creek was mostly dry and easy to cross without getting so much as a toe wet.
+If you visit during the spring, however, prepare to get wet.
 You will have to cross the creek several times before arriving at the hot springs.

-Sespe River Trail continues along the edge of the creek all the way to Willet Camp where, with a little diligence and effort, you will find the warm waters of the Willet Springs hot tub.
-The hike stays pretty flat the entire way, with only a few brief climbs and a total elevation gain of around 1800’ (based on my RunKeeper stats).
-It is also a well-travelled trail and relatively easy to follow.
+Sespe River Trail continues along the edge of the creek to Willet Camp.
+With a little diligence and effort, you will find the warm waters of the Willet Springs hot tub hidden among the trees.
+The hike is relatively flat, with only a few brief climbs and a total elevation gain of around 1800’.
+It is also a well-traveled trail and relatively easy to follow.

-Sespe River Trail in Los Padres National Forest
+The Sespe River Trail below the mountains in Los Padres National Forest.

 Note: I’ve read that the real elevation gain is around 500’.
 I have a very hard time believing this, not only because RunKeeper registered 1781’, but because there are a lot more hills than I expected.
 Still, it’s not a tough hike.
 Just be ready for it not to be dead easy either.